jetbrains-academy/refactoring-course/RefactoringAndItsPurpose/GettingFamiliarWithIDERefactoringFeatures/task.md

     <img src="../../util/src/test/resources/images/imageRefactorThis.png" alt="Refactor This" width="400"/>
 </p>

-If you want to refactor the code and are unfamiliar with IDE’s refactorings shortcuts, you can open **Search Everywhere** dialog and type the name of the action you would like to perform.
+If you want to refactor some code and are unfamiliar with the IDE’s refactorings shortcuts, you can open the **Search Everywhere** dialog and type the name of the action you would like to perform.

-To open the Search Everywhere dialog, press **⇧⇧** (macOS) or **Shift+Shift** (Windows/Linux).
+To open the **Search Everywhere** dialog, press **⇧⇧** (macOS) or **Shift+Shift** (Windows/Linux).

-For example, if you want to extract a function or explore any extract possibilities in IDE, open the **Search Everywhere** dialog, type “Extract”, and it will show available options.
+For example, if you want to extract a function or explore any extract possibilities in the IDE, open the **Search Everywhere** dialog, type “Extract”, and it will show the available options.
 <p align="center">
     <img src="../../util/src/test/resources/images/searchEverywhere.png" alt="Search Everywhere" width="500"/>
 </p>